 This measure is updated in April based on MoDOT inspections conducted the prior year.
 Data is presented for all state bridges and major bridges.
 Major bridges are typically those that cross large rivers and lakes and are longer than 1,000 feet.
-Of the 10,371 bridges on state highways, 208 are major.
+Of the 10,376 bridges on state highways, 209 are major.
 Bridges are categorized as being in good, fair or poor condition.
 Good means no significant condition-related problems exist.
 Fair indicates moderate problems that may require minor rehabilitation or maintenance to return the structure to good condition.
+Poor indicates a structure that is deficient, requiring either replacement or a major rehabilitation.